kreteshq/kretes/README.md

 }
 ```

 The return value can be a string.
-In that case the response `Content-Type` header is set to `text/plain`, e.g.
+In that case the response is `200 OK` with the `Content-Type` header set to `text/plain`, e.g.

 ```js
 const say = request => {